Inside King Charles's Coronation: When is it and what will happen?

 What will happen after the Coronation?

-After the ceremony, the King and Queen Consort will return to Buckingham Palace in a larger ceremonial procession than the one to the Abbey, known as The Coronation Procession.
+After the ceremony, the King and Queen Consort will return to Buckingham Palace in The Coronation Procession.

+It has been revealed that the procession will be a fraction of the length of Queen Elizabeth's, raising fears that many royal well-wishers may miss out on the chance to see the new monarch.

+The 1.3-mile route will take the King and Queen from Westminster Abbey to Buckingham Palace, but avoid large sections of the capital that were taken in during Queen Elizabeth II’s 1953 five-mile Coronation procession.

 The King will then stand on the Buckingham Palace balcony with the Queen Consort and other senior members of the family to conclude the day’s ceremonial events.